FUB-HCC/IKON-backend/README.md

 ## License

-This project is licensed under the APGL 3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the APGL 3 License - see the [LICENSE.md](LICENSE.md) file for detail